-The brake lights and taillights are often one light bulb but they work differently.
+The brake lights and taillights are often comprised of one light bulb, but they work differently.

 Taillights are necessary for nighttime driving.
-They are in their place so other drivers can spot you from behind and so that they can brake at a safe distance from you if you stop.
+They are in place so other drivers can spot you from behind and so that they can brake at a safe distance from you if you stop.

 Driving during the night without brake lights or tail lights can thus be extremely dangerous.
 The problem is that you cannot often tell if your taillights and brake lights are faulty.

 Therefore, it is necessary for both your taillights and brake lights to work.
-But sometimes it happens that one of them works and the other doesn’t.
+But sometimes there are occasions where one of them works and the other doesn’t.
 Why is that?

 Your vehicle’s taillights are working fine but when you press the brakes, the brake lights don’t come on.
 This is a strange problem since essentially the connections for both lights come from the same source.
 Either one light shines more than the other or the taillights completely switch off when you press the brakes.

 No matter what your problem, there is a reason for it and there is a solution.
-Let’s have a look at the reasons for such failure. :
+Let’s have a look at the reasons for such a failure:

 1. Bad Light Bulbs

-New cars do often use LED lights for the taillights.
-But if you have an older car you want to check the light bulbs.
+New cars often use LED lights for the taillights.
+But if you have an older car, you want to check the light bulbs.

 A blown or fused bulb is the most basic reason behind a faulty brake light.
 If the bulb used in the brake light has gone faulty, it will not work when you depress the brakes.
 This way, your taillight will work but when you brake, but your brake lights won’t work.
 You can check and solve this problem by opening your car’s trunk and removing the taillights’ back cover.